gombosc/WebDev_learning/README.md

 Day 10 - Check ( stuck at DOM, can barely figure everything out, created a list in which I can add, check and delete items)

 Day 11 - Check ( finished DOM, yasss, created two background generators, started advanced Javascript, learned about jQuery and ES5 - ES6 )

+Day 12 - Check ( only two hours and a half, not so productive but understood pure functions, advanced functions and arrays...some exercises too )